-Much of the existing oakwood at Salen is of poor form and high conservation value, hence are unsuitable for quality hardwood production.
+Much of the existing oakwood in Aros is of poor form and high conservation value, hence is unsuitable for quality hardwood production.
 Most regeneration, typically of birch, is also of poor form, but may be useable in the biofuel market.
 Most planted broadleaves have been planted for amenity or landscaping purposes.
+The SAC designation in Quinish means this is not a suitable area for hardwood timber.